tc39/notes/meetings/2016-05/may-23.md

 WH: This is the exact same problem that I solved in ES3 by adding the prohibition to case-canonicalization of non-ASCII Unicode characters into ASCII characters.
 Without that, the same \W weirdness would have appeared in ES3.

-MLS: Recap of very strange semantics caused by Unicode case folding (MS please insert link to slides). \W includes K because the kevin symbol case-folds to something in \w, so K is case-insensitive in the set of things that aren't a letter.
+MLS: Recap of very strange semantics caused by Unicode case folding (MLS please insert link to slides). \W includes K because the kevin symbol case-folds to something in \w, so K is case-insensitive in the set of things that aren't a letter.

 MLS: Proposal: make \W be the inverse of \w, and change \b and \B to be consistent.
 An alternate proposal would be to stick to ASCII-only as Waldemar did for ES3.